carlossanchezp/my-pet-api/README.md

 API_TOKEN
 USER_AUTH_TOKEN
-purchase id of the resource comes from the frontend
+purchase: it is a id of the resource comes from the frontend

 5) http://localhost:3000/api/v1/libraries